How Election Officials, Researchers, and Others Can Best Utilize the 2024 EAVS Data Interactive

 Vote in Honor of a Veteran Program

 The United States Census offers a wealth of data on the demographics of our country.
+This also includes data on election behaviors and data that is used in election processes.

 Women in the U.S. have only had the right to vote for just over 100 years, and women of color gained the right to vote even more recently.
 This year, the U.S.